guluc3m/loc/source/api/users/user_matches.rst

     :param string username: the username for which to obtain information

-    :>json int id: unique id of the match
+    :>json int team_id: unique id of the team of which the user is member :>json int match_id: unique id of the match
     :>json string title: title of the match
     :>json string slug: slug of the match